Climate Action Teams (CATs)

 The Idea.
 The next generation of gardeners are the ones who will have the biggest environmental stewardship tasks due to climate change.
 Let’s get them started early by developing classes that introduce them to the concept of climate change and its impact on our gardens.

+Throughout this site there are links to documents of various file types.
 Please contact our Statewide Program Leader if you require this information in a different format.